XelorR/sf_infosec_os_03_administrating-linux/README.md

 If backports block commented by some reason, backports.sources will be created in /etc/apt/sources.list.d/
 ![sources add](./assets/sources-list.png)

-Apache will be automatickly enabled:
+Apache will be automatically enabled:
 ![apache is running](./assets/apache-is-running.png)

 ## [Backup](./backup.sh)